Chalta/Zeitgeist/README.md

   * The official case is very well-designed, and also available in black.
   * Purchasing a Micro-SD card with NOOBS preinstalled will also make your life easier.
 16GB is more than enough space.
   * You can use your own USB keyboard and USB mouse or purchase one.
 You can [check here for compatibility.](http://elinux.org/RPi_USB_Keyboards).
 Wireless is nice, but once you have VNC/SSH and WiFi set up, you can remote into the Pi headlessly.
   * You can Purchase an official PSU if you'd like.
-You can instead use a high-quality phone charger (minimum 2A) or USB port **at your own risk**, though this has worked well for many users.
+Alternately, You can use a high-quality smartphone USB charger (minimum 2A) or another device's USB port **at your own risk**, though this has worked well for many users.

 2. [Install Raspbian directly or via NOOBS.](https://www.raspberrypi.org/documentation/installation/installing-images/)